 - Significant increase in risk-based capital

-Healthcare payers, providers, integrated delivery networks and life sciences companies need to choose wisely.
-Focusing on strategic and operating risks are the best place to start.
+Healthcare payers, providers, integrated delivery networks, and life sciences companies need to choose wisely.
+Focusing on strategic and operating risks is the best place to start.
 RT and ERM are the best paths to chart.